GED Subjects

 Online GED Classes

-To register for the four GED® modules, setting up an account on the website GED.com is required.
+Every subject test (module) has a list of required topics that you need to know, and to register for the four GED modules, setting up an account on the website GED.com is required.

 Keep reading to find out what exactly you need to learn to pass the GED test and receive your diploma.